cubazis/inno_ansic_spring/README.md

 The average length of a Martian solar day (often called a sol) is 24 h 39 m 35.244147 s (88,775.244147 seconds).
 So, Mars' solar day is only about 2.7% longer than Earth's.
 That's why I prefer use Sols.

 Below is given a roadmap course.
 Since the course is actually held for the first time, the card will be replenished on the go.
+Each Sol contains lecture, lab session and assignment materials.

 Sols:
 - [0 Sol: ](lectures/)